vkavith/PerScholas_Capstone_Library_Frontend/README.md

 + The Library Management Application is a web-based application that allows librarians to manage books, track borrowing and returning of books, manage user accounts.
 The system includes functionalities such as:

-+ Book Management: Add, update, and delete books from the inventory.
++ Book Management: Add, update, and delete books, select books from the inventory.

 + Transaction Management: Handle the borrowing and returning of books.